GetAurox/Aurox-Wallet/README.md

 3. Select the `./dist/` folder when prompted to select folder.

 ## Editing .env file
-The .env file contains API keys for variety of endpoints that are required to make the Aurox Wallet fully operation.
+The .env file contains API keys for variety of endpoints that are required to make the Aurox Wallet fully operational.

 You can acquire free or free trial version of API keys from the following services by visiting their respective websites: